JakubGal/RCJ_IR_ball/README.md

 7. Test version with homemade PCBs
 8. Make some ready to send kits for testing with 'early adopters'

-# Qvick guid how to create your ball:
+# Quick guide how to create your ball
-## Whay you need to do
+## Stuff you nead
 Every ball consists of 3 main parts:
 1. Top and botomm shells
 2. PCBs